ashamn/burger-app/README.md

 # burger-app
-Java application for an online burger app
+Java application for an online burger app.
+Made with Javafx.